Adrian Boafo

-Adrian A. Boafo (born May 10, 1994) is an American politician.
-He is a member of the Maryland House of Delegates for District 23 in Prince George's County, Maryland.
-He previously served as the Vice Mayor and District 3 council member for the City of Bowie from 2019 to 2022.
+Adrian Asiedu Boafo (born May 10, 1994) is an American politician who has served as a member of the Maryland House of Delegates from the 23rd district in Prince George's County, Maryland, since 2023.
+He is a member of the Democratic Party.

-Background
+Born in Virginia and raised in Maryland, Boafo graduated from the University of Baltimore and American University.
+He began his political career as a press staffer for U.S. representatives Xavier Becerra and Ruben Kihuen before becoming House Majority Leader Steny Hoyer's campaign manager.
+He was elected to the Bowie city council in 2019 and the Maryland House of Delegates in 2022.
+At the same time, Boafo worked as a federal lobbyist for the Oracle Corporation.

+Boafo is the Democratic nominee for the U.S. House of Representatives in Maryland's 5th congressional district election in 2026.

+Early life and education

-Boafo was born in Arlington, Virginia on May 10, 1994.
-His parents were immigrants from Ghana who migrated to the United States after the country's democratic political systems collapsed.
+Boafo was born in Arlington, Virginia, on May 10, 1994.
+His parents were immigrants from Ghana who migrated to the United States in the 1980s after the country's democratic political systems collapsed.

 Boafo graduated from DeMatha Catholic High School in 2012.
-He later attended the University of Baltimore, where he received a Bachelor of Arts degree in government and public policy in 2016, and American University, where he received a Master of Business Administration degree in 2019.
-After graduating, Boafo worked as a national press assistant for U.S. Representative Ruben Kihuen.
+He later attended the University of Baltimore, where he served as the president of the university's student government and received a Bachelor of Arts degree in government and public policy in 2016.
+Boafo was also appointed to serve as the vice president of undergraduate affairs on the University System of Maryland's student council.
+He also graduated from American University, receiving a Master of Business Administration degree in 2019.
+After graduating, Boafo worked as a press intern for U.S. Representative Xavier Becerra and as a national press assistant for U.S. Representative Ruben Kihuen.
 He later served as the campaign manager for House Majority leader Steny Hoyer from 2018 to 2021.

+While serving on the Bowie city council and in the Maryland House of Delegates, Boafo also worked as a federal lobbyist for the Oracle Corporation.
+Boafo is listed among Oracle lobbyists who worked on the second Trump administration's plan to remove barriers to artificial intelligence leadership and "issues related to data centers."
+Boafo says his role is focused on coding access and technological literacy in communities of color.

+Political career

 Bowie mayor pro-tempore

-Election

 Boafo filed to run for District 3 of the Bowie city council on May 8, 2019, challenging incumbent council member Darian Senn-Carter.
 Boafo won election to the Bowie city council on November 6, 2019, with 34.8 percent of the vote.
 Soon after, the council selected him to serve as the city's youngest mayor pro tempore, succeeding at-large council member Henri Gardner.
-While working for the Bowie city council, Boafo also worked as a federal lobbyist for the Oracle Corporation.